darryldn/pvimjalin1/README.md

 Just grab all libraries from pvim.ear

 For more detailed:
-jboss-javaee.jar, can be obtained from jboss version 5.1.0 GA
+jboss-javaee.jar (only for compiling dependency), can be obtained from jboss version 5.1.0 GA
 mail-1.4.jar, available from pvim.ear
 rab-server.jar, available from pvim.ear
 spring*.jar from pvim.ear
 apache dbutils 1.7
 hibernate*.jar from pvim.ear
 gson-2.3.1.jar

+IDE
+Netbeans 8.2

+Output:
+PVIM_DNI_Ext is an EAR library
+put PVIM_DNI_Ext.ear in standalone directory in wildfly, the same folder for pvim.ear

+PvimExtTelegramNotification is a jar library
+put PvimExtTelegramNotification.jar, FirebaseCommons.jar, PvimCommons.jar and TelegramCommons.jar in pvim.ear lib folder